 Download 23 easy sentences to practice Spanish pretérito perfecto

 Now you have all the information about how to conjugate and use the Spanish pretérito perfecto.
 Before reading and learning about other past tenses like the pretérito indefinido and imperfecto I strongly recommend you to practise.
 It will help you to take in all this new information and really understand.

 I have created 23 easy sentences for you to practise the use of the Spanish pretérito perfecto.
 Download the worksheet below!

 Special bonus!
 The best Spanish song to practice the pretérito indefinido

 We are CactusBCN Languages, a Spanish language school located in Barcelona.

-The school was founded and is run by two enthusiastic teachers: Marta and Verónica.
-We were teaching Spanish around the world for a few years and when we come back to Spain, we decided to start our own school.
+The school was founded and is run by enthusiastic teachers.
+Out team was teaching Spanish around the world for a few years and when we come back to Spain, we decided to start our own school.